WhoDecember 2, 2019 2023-03-07 5:11

 Storytellers are not born, but (can be) made

 When I worked at the consulting arm of Feedback Ventures, my super-boss was a genial, smiling leader called Gopal (we used to call him Gops).
 One of Gops’ standout traits was his superb articulation.
-He just knew what to say and how to say it.
+He just knew what to say at what time and how to word his thoughts.
 When he spoke, the audience nodded in agreement… and we were struck in awe.

 At that time, I had a belief… a story in my head.
 That there are two kinds of people in the world.
 The Storytellers, like Gops, who can magically conjure the right expressions for their thoughts.